cesarderio/Scripts/Bash/Bash_Chrome/README.md

 ## **License**

-This script is provided as-is without any warranties.
+- This script is provided as-is without any warranties.
 Users are advised to review and understand the script before executing it.

+- This project is licensed under the MIT License.
+See the LICENSE file for details.